-24.3.22 RTN^%ZTLOAD(): Find Tasks that Call a Routine
+25.4.23 RTN[^]ZTLOAD(): Find Tasks that Call a Routine

+Reference Type Supported

+Category TaskMan

+IA # 10063

 Description This API finds TaskMan tasks that call a specific routine.

-Format RTN^%ZTLOAD(routine, list)
+Format RTN^%ZTLOAD(routine,list)

 Input Parameters routine: (required) The name of the specific routine called.

 Output Parameters list: Returns a list of TaskMan tasks that call the specified routine.

-24.3.23 \$\$S^%ZTLOAD(): Check for Task Stop Request
+25.4.24 \$\$S^%ZTLOAD(): Check for Task Stop Request

+Reference Type Supported

+Category TaskMan TaskMan

+IA # 10063

 Description This extrinsic function is used within a task to determine if the task has been asked to stop.
 Using the \$\$S^%ZTLOAD() function in longer tasks is highly recommended.
 Tasks should test \$\$S^%ZTLOAD to check if the user who queued the task has requested that the task be stopped.
 If the task has been asked to stop, it should set the local variable ZTSTOP to 1 before quitting.
 This will alert the submanager to set the task's status to STOPPED instead of FINISHED, to give the user feedback that the task has obeyed their request.
 You can use the optional message parameter to inform the user of the progress of a job.
 It is displayed when the task is listed by one of the many options that list tasks.

-Format \$\$\$S^%ZTLOAD([message])
+Format \$\$S^%ZTLOAD([message])

-Input Parameters message: (optional) Allows you to leave a message for the creator of the
+Input Parameters message: (optional) Allows you to leave a message for the creator of the TaskMan task.

-TaskMan task.

-• 1-Creator of the task that has asked the task to stop.

-• 0-For all other cases.
+Output returns: Returns: 1-Creator of the task that has asked the task to stop.
+0-For all other cases.

-24.3.24 STAT^%ZTLOAD: Task Status
+25.4.25 STAT[^]ZTLOAD: Task Status

-This API looks up tasks and retrieves their current status.
+Reference Type Supported Category TaskMan IA # 10063 Description This API looks up tasks and retrieves their current status.
 The status of a task returned by STAT^%ZTLOAD is expressed in the general terms of whether the task ran, is running, or will run.
 ZTSK(1) and (2) return the code and text of the current status.
 This status is an abstraction based on the more complex system used by TaskMan.
 An active task is one that either is expected to start or is currently running.
 An inactive task will not start in the future without outside intervention; this may be because it has already completed, was never scheduled, or was interrupted.
 The "running" status is not based on direct examination of the system tables but is inferred from TaskMan's information about the task.

-When interpreting the output of STAT^%ZTLOAD, consider that:

-- If a task is transferred to another volume set, it becomes undefined on the original volume set. - A status of "running" is a guess. - "Finished" does not necessarily mean the task accomplished what it set out to do. - An interrupted task may or may not run correctly if edited and rescheduled.
+When interpreting the output of STAT^%ZTLOAD, consider that: • If a task is transferred to another volume set, it becomes undefined on the original volume set. • A status of "running" is a guess. • "Finish out to ned" does not necessarily mean the task accomplished what it set do. • An intereschee errupted task may or may not run correctly if edited and duled.
+Format STAT^%ZTLOAD Make sure to perform the following st eps before calling this API: NEW all non- namespaced var iables. • Set all input v - • Call the API.

-Format STAT^%ZTLOAD

-- NEW all non-namespaced variables.

-- Set all input variables.

-- Call the API.

 Input Variables ZTSK: (required) The TaskMan task number to look up.
 It must be defined on the current volume set.

-1-Task is defined.

-• 0-Task is not defined.
+Output Variables ZTSK(0): Returns: 1-Task is defined.
+0-Task is not defined.
 ZTSK(1): Numeric status code from 0 to 5 indicating the status of the task.

+July 1995 Kernel

+Revised May 2013 Developer's Guide

+- Version 8.0